earlew/pwp_python_00/README.md

 # Description

 This is a Python implementation of the Price Weller Pinkel (PWP) ocean mixed layer model.
-This code is based on the MATLAB verision of the PWP model, originally written by [Peter Lazarevich and Scott Stoermer](http://www.po.gso.uri.edu/rafos/research/pwp/) (U. Rhode Island) and later modified by Byron Kilbourne (University of Washington) and Sarah Dewey (University of Washington).
+This code is based on the MATLAB version of the PWP model, originally written by [Peter Lazarevich and Scott Stoermer](http://www.po.gso.uri.edu/rafos/research/pwp/) (U. Rhode Island) and later modified by Byron Kilbourne (University of Washington) and Sarah Dewey (University of Washington).

 For a detailed description of the theory behind the model, see the original [Price et al. (1986)](http://onlinelibrary.wiley.com/doi/10.1029/JC091iC07p08411/full) paper.
 A much shorter review of the algorithm is provided in the [HYCOM documentation for the PWP](https://hycom.org/attachments/067_pwp.pdf); a google search may yield produce better sources.